NodeFly/Heroku/README.md

 - We also accept email question at support@nodefly.com
 - Message us on [our twitter](https://twitter.com/NodeFly)

-## Migrating between plans

-Application owners should carefully manage the migration timing to ensure proper application function during the migration process.

-Use the `heroku addons:upgrade` command to migrate to a new plan.

-    $ heroku addons:upgrade nodefly:premium
-    -----> Upgrading nodefly:premium to sharp-mountain-4005... done, v18 ($49/mo)
-           Your plan has been updated to: nodefly:premium

 ## Removing the add-on

 NodeFly can be removed via the  CLI.